 The project is based around the Texas Instruments TMS 9995 16-bit microprocessor and guides the user through building a fairly minimal system using readily available components.
 If building on the breadboard, no soldering or circuit layout skills are required with the exception of soldering a couple of wires onto a connector.

-The microcomputer is designed to interface with a Terminal program running on a PC, and run a system monitor, BASIC interpreter and Forth interpreter from EPROM - note though that there is no facility to load or save programs on this simple system.
+The microcomputer is designed to interface with a Terminal program running on a PC, and run a system monitor, BASIC interpreter and Forth interpreter from EPROM - note though that there is no facility to load or save programs on this simple system except by downloading or uploading them over the serial interface.
 Preprogrammed EPROMs are available for purchase for users who do not have the facilities to program their own.